-But whenever you leverage Twitter for business in specific, you need to follow some steps to streamline your presence through efficient Twitter marketing.
+But if you want insights on how to use Twitter for business specifically, you need to follow some steps and go the extra mile to streamline your presence through efficient Twitter marketing.

 Using Twitter for business marketing can be a real game-changer if you want to entice your target audience, especially local customers.